rails/rails/guides/source/routing.md

 match 'photos', to: 'photos#show', via: :all
 ```

-NOTE: Routing both `GET` and `POST` requests to a single action has security implications.
-In general, you should avoid routing all verbs to an action unless you have a good reason.
+NOTE: Routing both `GET` and `POST` requests to a single action has security

-NOTE: `GET` in Rails won't check for CSRF token.
-You should never write to the database from `GET` requests, for more information see the [security guide](security.html#csrf-countermeasures) on CSRF countermeasures.
+implications.
+For example, the `GET` action won't check for CSRF token (so
+writing to the database from `GET` request is not a good idea.
+For more
+information see the [security guide](security.html#csrf-countermeasures)).
+In
+general, avoid routing all verbs to a single action unless you have a good
+reason.

 [`match`]: https://api.rubyonrails.org/classes/ActionDispatch/Routing/Mapper/Base.html#method-i-match